 For details on each step, please refer to the Supervisor sections of the Student Employment Handbook.

 New student employees should come to Student Financial Services, located on the second floor of the Usdan Student Center to complete the required forms for student employment.
 All employees must complete a form I-9.
-This form requires the applicant to show original documents which prove their identity and eligibility to work.
-Once the required forms have been completed, the rest of hiring process will be done online.
+Section 1 of the form will be done online through Workday.
+Section 2 of the form requires the applicant to show original documents which prove their identity and eligibility to work.
+Most other documents are completed online through Workday.

-To terminate a student employee, the supervisor must complete and submit a Student Employee Change Form and select "Terminate".
+To terminate a student employee, the supervisor must complete the action in Workday.
+Actions, Job Change, and Terminate or End Additional Job.
 Under certain circumstances additional documentation may be required.
 Please consult with the Assistant Director of Student Employment if you have specific or confidential questions.

 All job descriptions and pay rates must be approved by the Office of Student Financial Services before employers post the position.
 Please refer to the Wages and Pay Scales section of the Student Employment Handbook for more information on pay scales.